MSA Internships

 What happens during the MSA 690 Internship?

 The internship experience will vary from organization to organization.
 As part of the MSA 690 internship opportunity, you'll work with an institutional supervisor at your internship location.
 You have an introduction to the daily activities of management and administration in a real-world setting (meetings, projects, data input/analysis, and so forth).
 Successfully applying what you have learned in the classroom is the key to an effective internship.
+Your Internship Coordinator may plan a site visit during the time of the Internship.
 At the midpoint of the internship and at the end, you will conduct a self-evaluation and share it with your supervisor as well as the MSA internship coordinator.
 Your supervisor will also evaluate you at these two times.

-On the academic side, your internship coordinator will require the submission of a weekly journal.
+On the academic side, your internship coordinator will require the submission of a weekly journal through the MSA 690 Blackboard Shell.
 This journal documents your activities and provides for reflection on the connection between your coursework and the internship experience.
 The internship coordinator will review the midpoint and end evaluations.
 In addition, the internship coordinator will connect with you to set up a site visit with you and your supervisor.

 Where to start?

 Begin looking for internship opportunities visit CMU’s Career Development Center.
-Through Handshake, make an appointment for a resume review.
+Through Career Central, make an appointment for a resume review.
 Take advantage of the mock interview process.
-Check out other resources, such as such as Pearson Pathways or Indeed.com.
 Talk with your professors, your advisor, and the MSA Internship Coordinator.

 Read through the MSA 690 Handbook.
 Use the checklist.